zkAutochess/zkAutochess/README.md

 ## Hackathon bounties

 #### =nil; Foundation - Solution example with zkLLVM
 We incorporate two ZKPs inside our infrastructure, both proofs written and generated with the =nil; toolchain.
-The first proof verifies that the players choos a valid strategy and computes a Poseidon hash of the input (with a nonce, and the player ID).
+The first proof verifies that the players chose a valid strategy and computes a Poseidon hash of the input (with a nonce, and the player ID).
 The second proof is more involved, as it checks the outcome of the game.
 We reimplemented the game engine in C++ and compiled our circuit from it with zkLLVM.

 We additionally tried to produce the EVM verifier from =nil; tooling but this did not fully work (we really tried).